rsyncOSX/RsyncOSXdocs/content/post/json.md

 RsyncOSX and RsyncUI can share datafiles for configurations, schedules and logs.
 But they do **not** share user settings.
 If utilizing version 3.x of rsync, it must be enabled in both apps.
 The following is required for setup of RsyncOSX if used in parallel with RsyncUI:

-- files must be stored in same catalog, see info about [RsyncOSX files](/post/configfiles/)
+- files **must** be stored in same location, see info about [RsyncOSX files](/post/configfiles/)
-- JSON must be enabled in RsyncOSX (see below)
+- JSON **must** be enabled in RsyncOSX (see below)

+Files are store in the catalog `$HOME/.rsyncosx/macserialnumber/`.
+Check the `About` where your version of RsyncOSX stores the files.
+RsyncOSX can assist, if required, to move files to new default location.
+More info in [RsyncOSX files](/post/configfiles/).

 ## Enabling JSON